Burns cause varying degrees of pain, blisters, swelling, and skin loss.

 Symptoms of a burn wound vary with the burn’s depth:

-Second-degree burns are pink or red, swollen, and extremely painful.
-Within 24 hours (often shortly after the burn), blisters develop that may ooze a clear fluid.
+Partial-thickness burns are pink or red, swollen, and extremely painful.
+Within 24 hours (often shortly after the burn), blisters usually develop that may ooze a clear fluid.
 The burned area may blanch when touched.

-Third-degree burns usually are not painful because the nerves have been destroyed.
+Full-thickness burns usually are not painful because the nerves that sense pain have been destroyed.
 The skin becomes leathery and may be white, black, or bright red.
 The burned area does not blanch when touched, and hairs can easily be pulled from their roots without pain.

 The appearance and symptoms of deep burns can worsen during the first hours or even days after the burn.

 Minor burns are usually superficial and do not cause complications.
-However, deep second-degree and third-degree burns swell and take more time to heal.
+However, deep partial-thickness and full-thickness burns swell and take more time to heal.
 In addition, deeper burns can cause scar tissue to form.
 This scar tissue shrinks (contracts) as it heals.
 If the scarring occurs in a limb or digit, the resulting contracture may restrict movement of nearby joints.

 Severe burns and some moderate burns can cause serious complications due to extensive fluid loss and tissue damage.
 These complications may take hours or days to develop.
 The deeper and more extensive the burn, the more severe are the problems it tends to cause.
 Young children and older adults tend to be more seriously affected by complications than other age groups.
 The following are some complications of some moderate and severe burns: